 It is pretty typical with the ecommerce accounting businesses we work with, to find clients in the first three levels of the Business Hierarchy of Needs (BHN).
+Today, however, we’re talking about one of the top tiers, the Impact Level.
 Where do you land?
 Take the Fix This Next Assessment now if you haven’t already, and then keep reading.

 The reason most of our clients are at the first three levels of the BHN is that they are fairly young.
 During the formative years of a business, time is spent acquiring cash, generating a profit to create stability and becoming efficient.
 These first three levels—Sales, Profit, and Order—are defined as “Getting”!
 While we started our business to fulfill our dream, we often get lost along the way with all the busy-ness.
 In order to have the impact and leave the legacy we dreamed of, we have to build the business on a solid foundation.
 Once we’ve mastered the “Getting” stage, we can move into the “Giving” stage with confidence.

 The first “Giving” level is the Impact Level where the business is creating a transformation.
 The second and pinnacle level is the Legacy Level, the creation of permanence.
 Let’s dive in and see how we can achieve these higher levels that offer greater rewards, starting with the Impact Level.

 Every business and every offering should be having an impact on your ideal clients.
 This level is about everyone winning: you, your team, your clients, your vendors, your community, etc. This level is about you living into your purpose.
 I know our clients have developed their ecommerce businesses because they are wanting to create a lifestyle business.
 They want the flexibility to travel or spend more time with kids or aging parents, or just put their stamp on creating something.
 Like most entrepreneurs, the dream fueled the passion to create the business.
 If you’ve got the first three levels humming, then the core needs of the Impact Level is the place to concentrate on next.